T

 Insider tips

-• Utilize San Francisco's public transportation (Muni buses, streetcars, BART) and ride-sharing services, as parking can be challenging and expensive.
+• Utilize public transportation (Muni buses, streetcars, BART) as parking can be difficult and expensive.

-• Book popular attractions like Alcatraz and Muir Woods shuttle/parking reservations well in advance.
+• Book popular attractions like Alcatraz and fine dining restaurants well in advance.

-• Explore beyond the main tourist areas to discover hidden gems and local culinary scenes.
+• Explore beyond the main tourist hubs to discover hidden gems and local eateries.

-• Consider purchasing a Muni Passport for unlimited rides on public transport if you plan to use it frequently.
+• Consider purchasing a Muni Passport for unlimited travel on public transit.

 Packing highlights